Inclusion and Belonging

 MLSoC Faculty regularly participate in the Virginia Tech Graduate School’s HBCU/MSI Research Summit to support networking, program development, and research related to equity and accessibility.

 MLSoC’s work toward improving inclusion and belonging is supported by an industry roundtable that meets annually.
-The roundtable is composed of representatives who have responsibility for DEI within their organizations.
-The roundtable aligns the work related to DEI in MLSoC with current industry practice.
+The roundtable is composed of representatives who are responsible for supporting diversity and inclusion within their organizations.
+The roundtable aligns the work toward inclusive excellence in MLSoC with current industry practice.

 MLSoC partners with NAMC to bring minority perspectives into the classroom through guest lectures and development of learning modules.